 - There are specifically designed eye drops available to combat irritable eyes

 - Eyewash cleanses and soothes eyes suffering from irritation and discomfort

 - Actimist Eye spray is easy to apply and helps to relieve dry eye symptoms such as irritation and tiredness due to a disturbed lipid layer of the tear film.

-Long-haul travel can pose a challenge.
-Sleep deprivation is a prime offender, and air conditioning and exposure to artificial light also play their part.
+Long-haul travel can pose a challenge as sleep deprivation is a prime offender, as well as air conditioning and exposure to artificial light also playing their part.
 However, Optrex can help you combat their effects, so find out more about the range of Optrex products by clicking this link.